cesena/ghidra2dwarf/README.md

 Inspired by: [dwarfexport](https://github.com/ALSchwalm/dwarfexport)

-This project is still WIP.
 Contributions are welcome, feel free to open an issue if something is broken.

 Ghidra2Dwarf is a ghidra plugin that allows to exports informations (such as functions, decompiled code, types) from ghidra to dwarf sections inside ELF binaries.